jkempf42/kube-volttron/gateway-node/README.md

 Since you will need to customize the NetworkAttachmentDefinition file for your gateway node's networking interface information, you need to collect information on your network interfaces.
-Find your gateway node IP addresses using `ifconfig` and note the IP address having the highest number as the last character in its name.
+Find your gateway node IP addresses using `ip address` and note the IP address having the highest number as the last character in its name.
 For example, on my machine the first interface is named `enp0s3` while the second interface is named `enp0s8`.
 The second interface will become part of the gateway pod.